 - Line an 8"x8" pan with a piece of parchment paper.
 In a medium mixing bowl, stir together the sunflower seed butter, maple syrup and vanilla until well combined.
-Add the salt and coconut flour until well combined.
+Add the salt and coconut flour (starting off with 2/3 cup) until well combined.
+Let sit for 10 minutes to let the coconut flour absorb the moisture.
+If it's not firm enough (see the video), add the remaining coconut flour.
 Pat onto the bottom of the prepared pan.

 - Prepare the topping.
 Mix together the seed butter and melted chocolate and spread over the bottom layer.
 Chill for 2-3 hours or until firm enough to cut into bars.

 - Keeps well at room temperature for a few days if it's not too warm.
 Otherwise, refrigerate for up to a week or freeze for several months.